Stocks Hang On to Weekly Gains

 Shoqat Bunglawala, head of the global portfolio solutions group for EMEA and Asia Pacific at Goldman Sachs Asset Management, said he is cautious on emerging markets in the short term because of issues largely stemming from market sentiment and volatility, but in the medium term is still very positive on broader emerging markets.

-Many are in a substantially better position that they were a few years ago, he said, pointing to improvements in earnings growth and well-anchored inflation.
+Many are in a substantially better position than they were a few years ago, he said, pointing to improvements in earnings growth and well-anchored inflation.